-The Kafka outbound adapter is the class EnsLib.Kafka.OutboundAdapter.
-It includes the following settings, all of which show up in the Management Portal as settings for the business operation that uses the adapter:
+The Kafka outbound adapter is the class EnsLib.Kafka.OutboundAdapterOpens in a new tab.
+It includes the following settings, all of which appear in the Management Portal as settings for the business operation that uses the adapter:

 Servers defines a comma-separated list of IP address:port entries that identify servers in the Kafka cluster.

 ClientID defines the Kafka client ID of the Producer.

 Credentials defines the InterSystems credentials that correspond to the username and password of a Kafka client.
 For details on creating credentials, see Defining Reusable Items for Use in Settings.

 For general information about building a custom business operation that uses an outbound adapter, see Defining Business Operations.

 The class of the messages sent by the outbound adapter to Kafka is EnsLib.Kafka.MessageOpens in a new tab, which contains the following properties:

 topic defines the Kafka topic where the Producer is sending messages.

 value defines the content of the Kafka message.